mkruczek/long-term-project/README.md

 so i will try to do it... try to imagine that we do not have any on-line shop (we have back to 90` :D ) and we want to create one.
 first with very basic features to allow to connection some sellers and buyers. will try to do this as POC - so some quick way to deliver something. then i will try to refactor it to good quality code. not sure want this exactly mean...
-but for now i know that most challenging part will is developing app witch is running on production, and i want to try to simulate it.
+but for now i know that most challenging part is developing app witch is running on production, and i want to try to simulate it.

 ## loose thoughts and ideas
 * road map